Sfeir/devfest_mlops/README.md

 - The artifacts can be found on GCS
 - The models and endpoints can be seen in some Vertex AI pages
 - In the pipelines page you can see your runs and other participants run
-- You can also explore bigquery to the dataset and the monitoring dataset you have created where you should be able to see the request previously sent (if you have any doubts about which is your dataset the ID of the monitoring job can be found by exploring your monitoring job from the endpoint page in the Vertex AI section of GCP)
+- You can also explore bigquery to the dataset, and the monitoring dataset you have created where you should be able to see the request previously sent (if you have any doubts about which is your dataset the ID of the monitoring job can be found by exploring your monitoring job from the endpoint page in the Vertex AI section of GCP)

 Regards !